top of page

 I make consistently delicious cheese now because I've learned from so many mistakes!
 You can save yourself a lot of wasted time and milk by letting me teach you what to do, and what not to do, in cheese making.

 In this class you will make alpine tomme cheese.
 Almost all of the principles you will learn from making alpine tomme can apply to other hard cheeses, like cheddar or Swiss.
-In my opinion, making alpine toome is easier than other hard cheeses.
+In my opinion, alpine tomme is easier to make than other hard cheeses and has superior flavor.

-This class is for serious home cheese makers.
-It takes 4 hours.
-During the time that we aren't actively cheesing, we will discuss factors that affect cheese making such as milk type, rennet, starter, acidity, salt, cheese presses, and aging.
+This class takes 4 hours.
+While we are making the cheese we will discuss factors that affect cheese making such as milk type, rennet, starter, acidity, salt, cheese presses, and aging.

 The price of the class includes 4 gallons of my raw grass fed milk.